sivameetsu/linux-learns/samba-configuration-centos.md

 ```
 **Process flow**

-I have two user to authenticate and upload file to samba folder. these two users added n single group to maintain the previleges easily.
+I have two users who must authenticate and upload files to the Samba folder.
+These two users created a single group in order to easily maintain their privileges.

 | user | group |
 | --------------- | --------------- |